qua-platform/qua-libs/Quantum-Control-Applications/Quantum-Dots/Use Case 1 - Fast 2D Scans/README.md

 Thus allowing much greater resolutions and/or time spent at each pixel before the high pass filtering effect becomes an issue.
 Shown below is the effect of a high pass filter with a time constant of 200µs (5 kHz) on the waveforms needed to create 101x101 raster and spiral scans with a total measurement time of 1us.
-For the raster scan, the effect of high pass filtering is clearly visible on the "slow" gate voltage performing the sweep along the rows.
+For the raster scan (left figure), the effect of high pass filtering is clearly visible on the "slow" gate voltage performing the sweep along the rows.
 The mean difference between the filtered (dashed lines) and non-filtered (plain lines) data is about 8%.
-On the other hand, the fast voltage change rate and the interplay between positive and negative values make the spiral scan much more robust against the bias-tee high pass filtering.
+On the other hand, the fast voltage change rate and the interplay between positive and negative values make the spiral scan (right figure) much more robust against the bias-tee high pass filtering.
 The mean difference between the filtered (dashed lines) and non-filtered (plain lines) data is reduced to 0.2%.